 Affluent consumers want content that is relatable and aspirational.
 They want to be inspired and educated rather than solely entertained.
 They want to understand themselves as part of a select in-group that shares their values.

-Luis Vuitton offers city guide apps that are so well-curated, consumers are willing to pay for them.
-LVMH—the merger of Luis Vuitton and Moet Hennessy—offers Nowness, a digital magazine about art, design, music, travel and culture that features edgy influencers and consistently wins Webby Awards.
+Louis Vuitton offers city guide apps that are so well-curated, consumers are willing to pay for them.
+LVMH—the merger of Louis Vuitton and Moet Hennessy—offers Nowness, a digital magazine about art, design, music, travel and culture that features edgy influencers and consistently wins Webby Awards.
 And there’s a level of exclusivity with Nowness.
 LVMH appears nowhere on the site—not even in the “About” or “Q&A” sections.
 This clever move reinforces branding by subverting it.
 The content may be shared among some who have no idea that LVMH is behind it, but those who know or who are engaged enough to become “members” are part of an elite and sophisticated circle.

 Tesla Motors has a section on its website where real families talk about their Tesla.
 With a starting price of over $100,000, Teslas are, without argument, a tech-forward status symbol.
 But Tesla drivers also value their role as responsible consumers who care about the environment—the environment that, as illustrated in the testimonials—these busy, educated, successful parents know their children will inherit.